 Our Board recommends a vote FOR the approval of Amendment No. 2 to the Hewlett Packard Enterprise Company 2021 Stock Incentive Plan to increase the Plan's shares available for issuance.
+Proposal no. 4:

 Advisory vote to approve executive compensation